shumin11/LabManagementAPP/README.md

 Item (named: Flask , amount: 30 , location: RoomA , vendor: Fisher , updated: 2022-08-10 , toOrder: false) REMOVED from the type of General Supply

 # Phase 4: Task 3
-- Add an abstract class for LabInventoryAPP and LabInventoryAPPUI, as they share similar methods, so I can put their shared methods in the abstract class and let both of them extend it.
+- Add abstract class for LabInventoryAPP and LabInventoryAPPUI, as they share similar methods, so I can put their shared methods in the abstract class and let both of them extend it.

 - Abstract duplicated code into Methods in the classes, especially for the LabInventoryAPP and LabInventoryAPPUI

-- The association between Type and Item can be bidirectional, so that the item can have the type information it belongs to;
-  Or an alternative way is to use HashMap and map the typeName with a list of items.